Welcome to today's edition of the Rush 24-7 podcast.

 I mean, to be honest, it's a very unusual form of voting.

-Anybody can go in there and and attend the Hawkeye Kawkeye.
+Anybody can go in there and attend the Hawkeye Caucasi.

-We did the story a couple weeks ago, actually last week.
+We did the story a couple of weeks ago, actually, last week.

-You don't even have to be able to vote.
+You don't even have to be able to vote to go to the Hawkeye Caucus.

-Um, people need to be motivated to attend what are in effect meetings, little coffee clutches in homes and other places where they cast their votes.
+People need to be motivated to attend what are, in effect, meetings, little coffee clutches in homes and other places where they cast their votes.

 And yet the vote is viewed as illustrative of national trends or trends in other states.